Ahsanadam/Ahsanadam/README.md

 ### Hello I'm Adam! 👋
-I am fullstack developer located in Gothenburg, Sweden!
+I am a fullstack developer located in Gothenburg, Sweden!

 How to contact me: adamebadul@gmail.com